lowRISC/opentitan/doc/ug/getting_started.md

 Welcome!

-This guide helps you to get started with the lowRISC Comportable chip designs.
+This guide helps you to get started with OpenTitan.

-## Conventions in this guide

-This guide uses the environment variable `$REPO_TOP` to refer to the top-level of the git source tree.
-The master tree is held on GitHub, this should be forked to user trees from which Pull Requests can be made.
+## OpenTitan Repository

+The [OpenTitan Repository](https://github.com/lowRISC/opentitan) must be checked out locally.
+If you wish to contribute to OpenTitan you will need to make a fork on GitHub, otherwise you can just locally clone the main repository.
-There is a set of [Notes for using GitHub]({{< relref "github_notes.md" >}}).
+There is a set of [notes for using GitHub]({{< relref "github_notes.md" >}}) which explains how to work with your own fork.

+**Throughout the documentation `$REPO_TOP` refers to the path where the OpenTitan repository is checked out**

 ## Setup